containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 This will instruct Quadlet to look for units in this directory instead of the common ones and by that limit the output to only the units you are debugging.

+### Implicit network dependencies

+In the case of Container, Image and Build units, Quadlet will add dependencies on the `network-online.target` by adding `After=` and `Wants=` properties to the unit.
+This is to ensure that the network is reachable if an image needs to be pulled.

+This behavior can be disabled by adding `DefaultDependencies=false` in the `Quadlet` section.

 ## Container units [Container]

 Container units are named with a `.container` extension and contain a `[Container]` section describing